rhowardstone/MHASS/README.md

 ### Required Parameters

-* `--amplicon-fasta`: Input FASTA file of amplicon sequences
+* `--amplicon-fasta`: Input FASTA file of amplicon reference sequences
 * `--amplicon-genome-labels`: TSV file mapping amplicons to genome IDs (`asvid` and `genomeid` columns)
 * `--output-dir`: Directory where output files will be written